quanteda/blog.quanteda.org/content/post/guides-for-contributors.md

 ````

 We accept the post in the normal markdown format (not r-markdown), which means that if you want to include the output from your code, you need to put them in the markdown file.
 If the code is written in R, probably the easiest way is to `knit` the file (c.f. https://stackoverflow.com/questions/31914161/how-to-convert-rmd-into-md-in-r-studio).

+#### Inclusion of images

+You can show images saved in the `static/img` folder.
+The syntax to include image is found in the blog-post template.

 #### Additional tips